 Wear Particle Analyses - Test Methods

-As well as determining the volumetric wear associated with prosthetics during wear testing it is also important to characterize the morphology of the particles produced.
+As well as determining the volumetric wear associated with prosthetics during wear testing it is also important to characterise the morphology of the particles produced.
 Wear particles can range in size and shape depending on the type of material used and implant design therefore different isolation techniques are required to separate ceramic, metallic and polyethylene particles.

 Our state of the art Laboratory has the facility to collect and store the used Bovine serum in order to carry out particle isolation and characterization.
 Our wear tests are usually run for 5 Million cycles with standard inspections and fluid changes being carried out every 500,000 cycles or as requested by the client.